-A compressor is the heart of your air conditioning unit and an expensive component in the cooling cycle.
-Your AC unit’s compressor keeps your living space comfortable and cool during the hot summer by transforming power into energy.
+A compressor is the heart of your air conditioning unit.
+It is an expensive component in the cooling cycle.
 The role of this device is to circulate refrigerant through your air conditioning unit.
-Compressors can last between 10 and 15 years with proper care and maintenance.
-However, failure to service your air conditioner can lead to increased wear and tear.
+Failure to service your air conditioner can lead to increased wear and tear.

 Debris, dust particles, or refrigerant leaks significantly impact the performance of your cooling unit’s compressor.
 You have an AC emergency when an AC compressor breaks down or stops working.
-In some scenarios, you cannot fix it, and AC replacement is the only possibility.
+You cannot fix it in some scenarios, and AC replacement is the only possibility.
 Here are the common AC issues associated with air conditioner compressors and how to prevent them.

 1. Improperly Sized Suction Lines